GuitarML/FunBox/software/README.md

  - Neptune : A stereo reverb/delay capable of ethereal sounds.
  - Pluto   : A wacky Dual/Stereo Looper with speed/direction controls.

+ Other:
+ - Balnea : A digital delay and pitch shifter based on the CBA Thermae.

 "Experiments" includes tests that might be interesting, but are not necessarily a polished product.

 The files in the "Template" directory serve as a starting place for developing your own effects.